 - The procedure may include an assessment or test.

 - A Certificate of Good Conduct (VOG);

 - A medical examination to join the pension scheme;

 - Dutch citizenship.

 Good to know for those interested outside the Caribbean Netherlands

-- The salary is in US dollars which is the official currency in the Caribbean Netherlands;
+- The salary is in American dollars; the official currency of the Caribbean Netherlands;

-- The Caribbean Netherlands has its own tax regulations.
-Income above the tax-free allowance ($12,198 in 2022) will be taxed at a rate of 30.4% in payroll tax;
+- The Caribbean Netherlands has its own tax legislation.
+Income above the tax-free sum ($ 17,352 in 2023) will be taxed at a payroll tax rate of 30.4%;

-- Participation in the pension fund is mandatory, including a personal contribution to it;
+- Participation in the pension scheme is compulsory, including the accompanying personal contribution;

-- You are or will become a resident of the Caribbean Netherlands.
+- You are or will become an inhabitant of the Caribbean Netherlands.